dravalico/paper-temporal-dynamics-epss/README.md

 # Analysing the Temporal Dynamics of the Exploit Prediction Scoring System (EPSS)

-This repository contains two Jupyter notebooks used for the analysis presented in our paper.
-In summary, the first notebook focuses on EPSS, while the second addresses National Vulnerability Database (NVD) analysis.
+This repository contains two Jupyter notebooks used for the analysis presented in the paper "Analysing the Temporal Dynamics of the Exploit Prediction Scoring Systems (EPSS)".
 Both notebooks are already executed and include all output figures, exactly as shown in the paper.
 In addition, they contain several other plots and exploratory visualizations that go beyond what is included in the manuscript.

-## Contents

-- [1_epss3_current.ipynb](1_epss3_current.ipynb): it contains analysis performed on EPSS and the combination with CVSS and CPE as well as KEV
+- [1_epss3_current.ipynb](1_epss3_current.ipynb): contains analysis performed on EPSS and the combination with CVSS and CPE as well as KEV
-- [2_cvss_cpe_21-24.ipynb](2_cvss_cpe_21-24.ipynb): it focuses on CVE's metadata (i.e., CVSS and CPE) availability and readiness
+- [2_cvss_cpe_21-24.ipynb](2_cvss_cpe_21-24.ipynb): focuses on CVE's metadata (i.e., CVSS and CPE) availability and readiness

+To be able to run the code, please refer to the following section.

-## Rerun / modify the analysis
+## Run the code

 1. Clone the repository (requires [`git`](https://git-scm.com/)) and move into the project directory: